-Electric vehicle sales in Minnesota are accelerating as battery prices have fallen.
-From 2015 to 2019 annual sales of battery electric vehicles are up 8x to 2,600 units.
-Annual plug-in hybrid electric vehicle sales rose nearly 3x to 1,200 units.
+Electric vehicle sales in Minnesota are accelerating as battery prices continue to drop.
+From 2016 to 2020, new vehicle registrations of battery electric vehicles are up 6x to 3,800 units.
+Annual plug-in hybrid electric vehicle registrations rose nearly 3x to 2,000 units.

 CEEM is working with a coalition to promote clean cars in MN.
 The Minnesota Pollution Control Agency is enacting the new rule, which will create more low-emission and zero emission vehicle choices for Minnesota consumers and help the state meet its goal of reducing greenhouse gas (GHG) emissions by 30 percent by 2025 and 80 percent by 2050